phanumat/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

     end

     # hanlde requests to /oauth/callback URL.
 We
-    # will tell SmartThings to call this URL with our
+    # will tell PEA HiVE to call this URL with our
     # authorization code once we've authenticated.
     get '/oauth/callback' do
         'Not Implemented!'